artabramov/hidden/README.md

 ## Architecture overview

 The app runs using virtualization inside a Docker container and can be deployed in any environment that supports it.
-Three volumes are exposed outside the container: one for the secret key, one for encrypted data, and one for logs (typically used for development).
+Three volumes are exposed outside the container: one for the secrets, one for encrypted data, and one for logs (typically used for development).
 All data operations go through the public REST API.

 The core follows a microkernel pattern: on execution, each router invokes a named hook.
 Add-ons intercept these hooks to extend behavior without modifying the core.
 Any number of add-ons can be enabled, multiple handlers may process the same hook in sequence, and add-ons are toggled via the `.env` configuration.